IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 #### Introduction

+Reactors can be found in chemical, biological and physical processes all around the environment.
+Reactors are defined by a real or imaginary boundaries, such as a lake or a section of a river respectively.
+There are different types of reactor models.
+The most common idealised models are the batch reactor model, completely mixed flow reactor (CMFR) model and plug flow reactor (PFR) model.
+In this lab, the set-up for the experiment modelled both a CMFR and PFR.

+#### Objective
+The objective for this experiment was to create different set-up to curate experimental data to see the different characteristics of a reactor.
+The measured data is compared with
+#### Procedure
+The detailed procedure for the lab can be found [here](https://monroews.github.io/EnvEngLabTextbook/Reactor_Characteristics/Reactor_Characteristics.html#procedures)

+We
+[For your description of exactly what you did it would be best to add the details of what the actual masses and volumes were that you used.]: #
 Test 1: CMFR no baffles just a stirrer on high speed Reactor Volume = 0.00254 m3
 Red dye conc = 25.8 mg/L